Remembering '2001: A Space Odyssey'

 Any time actors Keir Dullea (who plays Dr. Dave Bowman) or Gary Lockwood (who plays Dr. Frank Poole) go anywhere, someone asks them to recount a blow-by-blow of what it was like to work with Stanley Kubrick.
 What it was like to work on that movie?
 Even though, if Lockwood is to be believed, they were only ever cast in the first place because Kubrick decided they “looked like astronauts.”

-“I came onto 2001 after working on a film with Otto Preminger and, let me tell you, it was like going from hell to heaven from Preminger to Kubrick,” says Gary Lockwood at a recent BFI conference.
+“I came onto 2001 after working on a film with Otto Perminger and let me tell you it was like going from hell to heaven from Perminger to Kubrick,” says Gary Lockwood at a recent BFI conference.
 “Kubrick was so good with us.
 He never raised his voice ever, very quiet.
-You sensed—at least I felt I was—in the presence of genius every moment of the time.
+You sensed – at least I felt I was – in the presence of genius every moment of the time.
 He was never demanding in the way you would imagine he would be.
 He was so… so prepared.
 The most prepared director I had ever worked with.
-He was relaxed because he knew what he wanted.
+He was relaxed because he knew what he wanted.”

 Like most people, when I watch 2001, I’m blown away.
 There was once a study conducted at Stanford University that led scientists to define the feeling of awe as a response to an experience that is so perceptually gigantic that we have to upgrade our usual frameworks of thought in order to understand the scale of it.
 For me, that’s pretty much the best way of defining how I feel when I watch 2001.
-Even when one of the only two characters left is dead but nothing is technically happening—at least not to a viewer who’s been acclimatized to the Hollywood pyrotechnics of today—and all you can think is OH MY FUCKING GOD OPEN THE POD BAY DOORS HAL, it feels like the silence and stillness is rolling out in front of you for eternity.
+Even when one of the only two characters left is dead but nothing is technically happening – at least not to a viewer who’s been acclimatised to the Hollywood pyrotechnics of today – and all you can think is OH MY FUCKING GOD OPEN THE POD BAY DOORS HAL, it feels like the silence and stillness is rolling out in front of you for eternity.

-Gary Lockwood tells me he was stoned at the 1968 premiere of the film in Washington, DC, where one “plastic-faced” journalist told him he looked like he was “still in space.” (“You have to remember, it was the ’60s,” says Lockwood.)
-Keir Dullea remembers how a couple months into the film’s release “MGM realized a lot of the younger generation were attending the film having smoked funny cigarettes, so they changed their advertising campaign.”
-The new posters read: “2001… the ultimate trip.”
+Gary Lockwood tells me he was stoned at the 1968 premier of the film in Washington D.C., where one “plastic-faced” journalist told him he looked like he was “still in space”. (“You have to remember, it was the ’60s,” says Lockwood.)
+Keir Dullea remembers how a couple months into the film’s release “MGM realised a lot of the younger generation were attending the film having smoked funny cigarettes, so they changed their advertising campaign.”
+The new posters read, “2001… the ultimate trip”.

 People walked out of all three premieres in 1968, say Dullea and Lockwood.
 From the film’s reception then, no one knew that it was this monumental moment in cinema history.
 Reviews were mixed, with many journalists eating their words years later, after writing things like, “2001 is a disaster because it is much too abstract to make its abstract points.”

-The New York Times described the film as, “a very complicated, languid movie—in which almost a half-hour passes before the first man appears and the first word is spoken, and an entire hour goes by before the plot even begins to declare itself.”
-But probably the most damning review I’ve heard is my dad’s.
-When his older brothers snuck him into the cinema to see it that same year, all three of them fell asleep in what I imagine to be the trippiest nap of all time.
+The New York Times described the film as, “a very complicated, languid movie – in which almost a half-hour passes before the first man appears and the first word is spoken, and an entire hour goes by before the plot even begins to declare itself.”
+But probably the most damning review I’ve heard is my Dad’s.
+When his older brothers snuck him into the cinema to see it that same year, all three of them fell asleep in what I imagine to be the trippiest nap line-up of all time.

 It’s true that with our ever diminishing attention spans, there are probably more people now than ever that would see 2001 as nothing more or less than the longest yawn of all time.
 It’s why the BFI and Warner Brothers commissioned a new trailer this year, to appeal to a film viewer who wants scientific inaccuracies for the sake of drama (sorry Star Wars fans, but noise in space ISN’T A THING), oversexed female leads and probably some kind of companion app so they can tweet about it while they watch.

-When Kubrick went on to theorize about extraterrestrial life and the origins of evolution in an absurdly long but particularly interesting interview with none other than Playboy, it only added to the allure of the movie—a deconstruction of the thinking behind the genius.
-Decades on, it’s kind of like a modernized version of the DVD special feature, only tucked away in the depths of the internet instead, waiting to be stumbled across by avid super fans.
+When Kubrick went on to theorise about extraterrestrial life and the origins of evolution in an absurdly long but particularly interesting interview with none other than Playboy, it only added to the allure of the movie – a deconstruction of the thinking behind the genius.
+Decades on, it’s kind of like a modernised version of the DVD special feature, only tucked away in the depths of the internet instead, waiting to be stumbled across by avid super fans.

-And like so many great cult movies—from Apocalypse Now to Pulp Fiction—there are about a billion other urban legends that surround its making, each story adding a little extra magic.
-Did you know Dullea got told there were rocket ships in his future by a palm reader a week before Kubrick offered him the role?
+And like so many great cult movies – from Apocalypse Now to Pulp Fiction – there are about a billion other urban legends that surround its making, each story adding a little extra magic.
+Did you know Dullea got told there were rocket ships in his future my a palm reader a week before Kubrick offered him the role?
 Or that the title was inspired by Homer’s The Odyssey?
 Or that 2001 was so ahead of its time that Samsung referenced the tablets the astronauts used in it to wriggle their way out of a lawsuit with Apple over copyright?

 Additional reporting by Tom Breakwell.